FriendsOfShopware/FroshOptimusMediaOptimizer/README.md

 # WARNING
 optimus.io _improved_ their optimize-algorithm.
 This causes ugly texts on images!
+So, please don't use this, when using texts in images!
 They also added a limit of 3 images/second.